SundropGames/arcaneeringmoddingkit/README.md

 ## Cleanup

-Run `mod_cleanup_tool.gd` to delete all working files and start fresh.
+Run `mod_cleanup_tool.gd` to delete all working files and start fresh. **Note:** Sometimes the Godot Editor only updates the folders after minimizing & maximizing Godot

+## Example Mod

+The provided example mod is a simple proof-of-concept mod that adds a research item to unlock the `Smelter` recipe for `Quantum Essence` (which shares icon/mesh with `Magic Essence`), as well as an objective to produce 10 `Quantum Essence`

 ## Tips